Last updated on 13/05/24

 Here is how to check whether someone is a genuine sworn translator:

-1. Look out for the right title
+Look out for the right title

 Do not get fooled by words such as ‘certified’, ‘official’ and the like.
 Look out specifically for the expression ‘sworn translator’ (traductor jurado or traductora jurada).
-That title is reserved to those appointed as sworn translators by the Spanish Ministry of Foreign Affairs.
+That title is reserved for those appointed as sworn translators by the Spanish Ministry of Foreign Affairs.

 Tip: if you contact translators by phone or they do not have a website, get them to confirm by email that they are sworn translators, so that there is written proof of their statement, should it turn out to be false.

-2. Check the official list
+Check the official list

 After contacting potential sworn translators, check the official sworn translators list to confirm that they really are sworn translators.
 The list is compiled and regularly updated by the Spanish Ministry of Foreign Affairs and includes the details of all Spanish sworn translators, irrespective of their current job status.